Interplay among entanglement, measurement incompatibility, and nonlocality: Device-independent entanglement estimation

-In this section, we formulate the problem of entanglement quantification via Bell nonlocality.
-Using the nomenclature in quantum cryptography, we also term it device-independent entanglement quantification.
+In this section, we formulate the problem of entanglement estimation via Bell nonlocality.
+Using the nomenclature in quantum cryptography, we also term it DI entanglement estimation.
 After specifying a particular entanglement measure, $E$, we ask the minimal amount of entanglement in the initial quantum system that supports the observed Bell expression value,

 Here, we denote the estimated entanglement measure of $E$ from Bell nonlocality as $E_{\rm est}$.
 As clarified above, $\hat{S}_{\alpha}$ is the $\alpha$-CHSH operator, an operator function of the measurement observables.